Ant01n3/AntApplet/README.md

 As often with actors, the best starting point to read the program is their respective ``receive`` method.
 These method implement the behavior of the actors.

 The environment has a special ``ReceiveTimeout`` behavior that is called automatically by the system every 10 milliseconds.
-This clock behavior allows to implement the moving of ant representations, the pheromone evaporation, etc.
+This clock behavior allows to implement the moving of ant representations, the pheromone evaporation, etc. And it ensures that all remains synchronous (no ant goes faster than another).

 Then the environment will "talk" with the various ant actors by exchanging messages.
 First the environment will create an ant actor at each timeout if the required total number of ants is not reached.
 This allows to launch ants one by one.
 Just after creating an ant, the environment sends it two messages.
 First a ``AntType`` that allows the ant to know its species (by default there is only one species).
 Then a ``AtIntersection`` message.
 These messages contain information (pheromone values, lengths, identifiers) on all the edges that leave a node.
 This first message always refer to the nest node.